PiotrJagla/Monopoly-MainProj/README.md

 (player 3 and 4)
 ![image](https://user-images.githubusercontent.com/76881722/228307902-1cb1eb2e-d38a-4d45-ba70-cc3f60b3bd57.png)

-When you step on some cell, modal pops up with possible options to do.
-Below is modal where you can but a town and build something there
+When you step on some cell, modal pops up and options are calculated based on cell type you stepped on and different other factors.
+Below there is modal that activates when you step on town cell.
 ![image](https://user-images.githubusercontent.com/76881722/228308277-867a1718-6129-474f-9acc-4389eb175cca.png)